 JCSD Parks and Recreation Department opened the Splash Pads on Saturday, May 30.
 The hours of operation will be from 9:30a.m.-5:30p.m.
 (Monday-Sunday) until September 30.
 Signage will be posted at the splash pads reminding the community of social distancing requirements.
 As of May 16, restrooms were opened at local parks.

+On May 26, it was announced that hair salons and barbershops will be reopening.
+Statewide, retailers and places of worship can reopen with modifications.
 As of May 8, the following businesses opened: clothing stores, florists, bookstores, sporting goods stores, manufacturing, and warehouses.
 In addition, limited services which do not generally require close customer contact have opened, such as: Pet grooming, dog walking, car washes, appliance repair, residential and janitorial cleaning, and plumbing.